eringrand/eringrand.github.io/about.md

 ####Things I do for fun:
 * I spent many years playing bass clarinet in the Gamer Symphony Orchestra.
-* I have since graduated to singing in choir of the Washington Metro Gamer Symphony Orchestra.
+* I then graduated to singing in choir of the Washington Metro Gamer Symphony Orchestra.
+* I love royal Scottish country dancing!
+(It's like contra, but bouncier.)

 [Top](#top)